AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-resource-planner.md

 ---
 filename: budget-resources-in-business-case-use-resource-planner
 navigation-topic: business-case-and-scorecards
-title: Budget resources in the Business Case using the Adobe Workfront Resource Planner
+title: Budget resources in the Business Case using the Resource Planner
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: As part of resource planning, you can use the project-level Resource Planner to budget the job roles necessary for completing the work in a project when you build the business case.
 ---

-# Budget resources in the Business Case using the Adobe Workfront Resource Planner
+# Budget resources in the Business Case using the Resource Planner

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 As part of resource planning, you can use the project-level Resource Planner to budget the job roles necessary for completing the work in a project when you build the business case.

-For more information about creating a business case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a business case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 >[!TIP]
 >
 >The information you enter in the project-level&nbsp;Resource Planner is also visible in the system-level Resource Planner.
 The reverse is also true.
 For information about the Resource Planner, see [Resource Planner overview](../../../resource-mgmt/resource-planning/get-started-resource-planner.md).

 You can also budget resources in the business case using the Adobe Workfront Scenario Planner.
-For more information, see [Budget resources in the Business Case using the Adobe Workfront Scenario Planner](../../../manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-scenario-planner.md).
+For more information, see [Budget resources in the Business Case using the Scenario Planner](../../../manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-scenario-planner.md).

 ## Access requirements